jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 ## 1. Isolate

-Figuring out what exactly you're dealing with can be easier said than done, often what appears to be the root cause of your problem is merely a symptom.
+Often what appears to be the root cause of the problem is merely a symptom.
+We much first identify and isolate the problem.

 #### How?